phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 ## Uploading files to Fuseki

+### Named and default graph in SPARQL triple store

+In a SPARQL triple store there is always a default (unnamed) graph, and there can also be multiple named graphs.
+In other words, there is only one default graph (with no name), but there can be any number of named graphs on a SPARQL endpoint/dataset.
+The URI namespaces can be used as graph names.
+E.g. <http://vocab.getty.edu/tgn/> would store Getty's TGN data.

+For exapmle if you have put the UNESCO thesaurus in the default graph and configured Skosmos to use a named graph, or vice versa, then that could explain why you don't see any content.
+To solve the problem you can put the UNESCO thesaurus in a named graph e.g. <http://skos.um.es/unescothes/>.
+You can upload it to Fuseki with the command line utility s-put that comes with Fuseki, or the Fuseki web interface can be used to do the same, just make sure you upload to the correct named graph.

+Then you should have the correct named graph in skosmos:sparqlGraph setting vocabularies.ttl.

 ### Using the web interface of Fuseki

 1. start Fuseki server (see [Using Skosmos with Fuseki](Classification_server/using_skosmos_with_fuseki.md))